AstrobioMike/AstrobioMike.github.io/bash/ncbi_eutils.md

 [NCBI](https://www.ncbi.nlm.nih.gov/){:target="_blank"} is pretty damn awesome.
 But the first few times I wanted to download a massive amount of reference sequences I found myself struggling a bit.
 If that has happened to you, then hopefully this page helps out.
 NCBI's [Entrez Direct E-utilities](https://www.ncbi.nlm.nih.gov/books/NBK179288/){:target="_blank"} offers one avenue to be able to download data in bulk at the command-line.
 If you don't have it yet, that link above provides installation instructions and/or you can walkthrough the process [here](/bash/installing_tools#ncbis-e-utilities){:target="_blank"}.

-I don't use this toolset much, so will only be showing an example of pulling gene sequences for now.
+I don't use this toolset much, and I don't have a strong grasp on everything it does or how to do everything I'd want to do with it.
+For now, here is an example of pulling amino acid sequences en masse.
 Make sure to look over the full functionality [here](https://www.ncbi.nlm.nih.gov/books/NBK25499/){:target="_blank"} sometime.

 ## The efetch command
 The `efetch` command let's you pull all kinds of data from NCBI.
 If you run `efetch -help`, you can look at lots of parameters and types of info you can pull.
-Here, to get an idea of how the command works, let's just pull one amino acid coding sequence with one accession number for an alkaline phosphatase:
+Here, to get an idea of how the command works, let's just pull one amino acid sequence for an alkaline phosphatase:

 ```bash
 efetch -db protein -format fasta -id AEE52072.1